Liver transplantation: History

 As with many experimental models used in early surgical research, the first attempts at liver transplantation were performed on dogs.
 The earliest published reports of canine liver transplantations were performed in 1954 by Vittorio Staudacher at Ospedale Maggiore Policlinico in Milan, Italy.
 This initial attempt varied significantly from contemporary techniques; for example, Staudacher reported "arterialization" of the donor portal vein via the recipient hepatic artery, and use of cholecystostomy for biliary drainage.

 The first attempted human liver transplant was performed in 1963 by Thomas Starzl, although the pediatric patient died intraoperatively due to uncontrolled bleeding.
 Multiple subsequent attempts by various surgeons remained unsuccessful until 1967, when Starzl transplanted a 19-month-old girl with hepatoblastoma who was able to survive for over one year before dying of metastatic disease.
-Despite the development of viable surgical techniques, liver transplantation remained experimental through the 1970s, with one-year patient survival in the vicinity of 25%.
+Despite the development of viable surgical techniques, liver transplantation remained experimental through the 1970s, with one patient surviving.
+A female born in March 1966 is still alive as of 2025.
+She received a liver in January 1970.
 The introduction of ciclosporin by Sir Roy Calne, Professor of Surgery Cambridge, markedly improved patient outcomes, and the 1980s saw recognition of liver transplantation as a standard clinical treatment for both adult and pediatric patients with appropriate indications.
 Liver transplantation is now performed at over one hundred centers in the US, as well as numerous centres in Europe and elsewhere.

 The limited supply of liver allografts from non-living donors relative to the number of potential recipients spurred the development of living donor liver transplantation.
 The first altruistic living liver donation in Britain was performed in December 2012 in St James University Hospital Leeds.